sagivantebi/Merom-Vocal_Waiting_Time_Assistant-Python/README.md

-# Vocal_Waiting_Time_Assistant-Python
-Merom - Virtual Agent For people who don't know they need a BOT
+#Merom - Virtual Agent For people who don't know they need a BOT

 HackRU - Hackathon of Reichman University